google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 # Notebook Sharing

 * Sharing a Colab notebook is as easy as sharing a Google Doc
-* Can export the notebook to Github or download the file
+* Can export the notebook to Github or download the file as .ipynb
 * Downloaded file is compatible for use with Jupyter Notebook or compatible environments
 * Use [Seedbank](https://research.google.com/seedbank/) to find shared Colab notebook
 * Limited collaborative editing works (use with caution!)

 <!--

 Since a Colab notebook is stored in Google Drive, sharing a Colab notebook is as easy as sharing Google Doc.
 Just like Google Doc sharing, you decide on the share permissions, eg: view-only or edit privilege.

 If you prefer, you can export the notebook to Github repository or download the notebook as a file.
 The downloaded file is written in standard Jupyter notebook format and can be use in Jupyter Notebook or other compatible framework

-Seedbank is an example of search engine for Colab notebooks for material for exploration and learning of ML.
+Seedbank is an example of search engine for Colab notebooks for material for exploration and learning of ML. https://research.google.com/seedbank/guide/faq

-Seedbank FAQ
+Some of the collaborative features in Colab are quite limited, and it can be challenging to have two people editing the same lab at the same time.
+Furthermore, you can open labs in sandbox mode which does not save chagnes.
+Use collaborative features with caution.

 -->

 ---